elehobica/pico_crp42602y_ctrl/samples/single_pb_deck/README.md

 * support single deck (play back only)
 * control by 5 Way Switch + 2 Buttons and serial interface
 * support EQ and NR control
+* support real-time counter (if enabled by GP28)

+### Notes about real-time counter
+* Not to lose time information, FF or REW command without previous Play command makes the insersion of Play command in short time

 ## Supported Board and Peripheral Devices
 * Raspberry Pi Pico (rp2040)